AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Put up a Skeleton

 For those who don't know, D3 stands for Data Driven Documents.
 The documents we're driving with data live in the DOM.
-The first thing you want to as you start to code involves putting up some scaffolding.
+So, the first thing to do is to put up the scaffolding.

 ```html
 <!DOCTYPE html>